Close Modal

 About

 Six young sisters live in the depths of the ocean, longing for the chance to see the beauty of the earth.
-Most eager of all is the youngest mermaid, who counts the days to her fifteenth birthday when her grandmother will finally allow her to rise to the surface.
+Most eager of all is the youngest mermaid, who counts the days to her 15th birthday when her grandmother will finally allow her to rise to the surface.

-Her first sight above the water is a large ship on which a beautiful prince is celebrating his sixteenth birthday.
+Her first sight above the water is a large ship on which a beautiful prince is celebrating his 16th birthday.
 Immediately she falls in love, and so begins her determined quest to join the prince on earth as a human.

-Full of wonder and heart, The Little Mermaid remains one of the most powerful fairy tales ever written, and this new, gorgeously illustrated translation gives it renewed life.
+Full of wonder and heart, The Little Mermaid remains one of the most powerful fairy tales ever written, and this gorgeously illustrated translation gives it renewed life.

 Praise